abstractmachines/abstractmachines.github.io/_posts/2018-2-24-async-await-infinite-regression.md

 `Symbol()`, you create a new unique Symbol, with its own `memory reference.`

 Use cases:
-- Totally unique object keys (don't appear in iterations*; a "hidden layer" in objects)
+- Totally unique object keys (don't appear in iterations*; a "hidden layer" in objects) ... avoid name collisions, use globals without fear
 - Metadata in objects
 - Add hooks to objects
 - Enums (since values always different)